oracle/terraform-provider-oci/website/docs/d/golden_gate_pipelines.html.markdown

 		* `action_on_dml_error` - Action upon DML Error (active only if 'Replicate schema changes (DDL)' is selected) i.e canReplicateSchemaChange=true
 		* `can_replicate_schema_change` - If ENABLED, then addition or removal of schema is also replicated, apart from individual tables and records when creating or updating the pipeline.
 	* `should_restart_on_failure` - If ENABLED, then the replication process restarts itself upon failure.
 This option applies when creating or updating a pipeline.
 	* `start_using_default_mapping` - If ENABLED, then the pipeline is started as part of pipeline creation.
 It uses default mapping.
-This option applies when creating or updating a pipeline.
+This option only applies when creating a pipeline and is not applicable while updating a pipeline.
 * `recipe_type` - The type of the recipe
 * `source_connection_details` - The source connection details for creating a pipeline.
 	* `connection_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the connection being referenced.